Frequently Asked Questions

 Yes, we welcome all feedback.
 Simply email us to tell us what you think of the emails.

 From time to time, we will invite users to participate in surveys to find out what you like and dislike about the emails, and what you think could be improved.

 The translation is done by Google Translate, which is a 'machine translation' engine that uses mathematical algorithms when translating.
 As a result, the translated text is not of the same quality as if it had been translated by a human translator.
 This also means that there is a difference in quality of translation between the languages.
 You may wish to seek further advice from your GP, midwife or health visitor before relying on information translated by Google Translate.

 To unsubscribe from the emails, click on the 'Unsubscribe' link at the bottom of any email you receive from us.

-If you want to update any of the information you provided when you signed up, click on the ‘Manage settings’ link in the footer of any email you receive from us.
+If you want to update any of the information you provided when you signed up, click on the 'Manage preferences' link in the footer of any email you receive from us.

-Mums and dads expecting a baby, their partners, or parents who have a child up to four years old can sign up for emails.
+Mums, dads and partners expecting a baby, or parents who have a child up to four years old can sign up for emails.

 At the moment, the service provides information and advice on pregnancy, babies and children up to four years old.

 However, we are gradually extending the service to include older children.
 When the extended service becomes available, parents will also be able to sign up to receive emails for older children.

 No, the emails won't just stop when your child is four years old.
 We are gradually extending the service, so you can expect to receive follow-on emails.